-Fossil dinosaur bone
+Fossil dinosaur bone pieces in jars

 Well known North American dinosaurs from the Cretaceous include Deinonychus, Utahraptor, Ankylosaurus, Hadrosaurus, Styracosaurus, Triceratops, Tyrannosaurus and Troodon.

 An explanation of how we know that this is fossilized bone: